 The focus on the War in Germany

-The focus on the war in Germany teachings in Germany is a very important topic.
-There are many different ways to look at the war, and the way it is taught in schools is just one way.
+Focusing on the war in Germany’s teachings is a very important topic.
+There are many different ways to look at the war, and how it is taught in schools is just one way.

-Some people may feel that the focus on the war is too much, while others may feel that it is not enough.
+Some people may feel that focusing on the war is too much, while others may feel it is not enough.
 No matter what side of the argument you are on, it is essential to discuss and understand why war is taught in this way.

 Technology in the Classroom

-Additionally, online resources can provide students with access to primary sources and other valuable information that can help them to develop a deeper understanding of this complex topic.
+Additionally, online resources can provide students access to primary sources and other valuable information to help them develop a deeper understanding of this complex topic.

 Oral presentations and projects